Employee name: Gildecio Fiel

 Here in North Indiana you can really see the seasons change.
 I’ve been in agriculture my whole life and I love that sense of connection with the land.

 I sing at weddings.
-After spending time with my family, it’s my favourite pastime.
+After spending time with my family, it’s my favorite pastime.
 I’ve been doing it for a while, but I seem to be getting more and more requests.